joao-rafael/find-my-car/README.md

 Install the dependencies with `npm install` and then run the server with `ng serve`.
 After that, navigate to `http://localhost:4200/`.

+<strong>This project uses miragejs, to use the API delete the mirageJS script from main.ts</strong>

 Clone this repository
 ## General Information and Dependencies ℹ️